-Note: If the output knob for the WFS/AMPS is adjusted while the Power Feed® 10M Single Wire Feeder is in the "Hold" period, the Power Feed® 10M Single Wire Feeder will immediately revert to the "Prior to Welding" display.
+Note: If the output knob for the WFS/AMPS is adjusted while the POWER FEED® 10M Single Wire Feeder is in the "Hold" period, the POWER FEED® 10M Single Wire Feeder will immediately revert to the "Prior to Welding" display.

 The default wire feed speed units are inches/minute and can be changed to meters/minute by entering the "Set-up Menu" in this Operation Section.
-The wire feed speed is calibrated to within $\pm 2\%$ .
-Refer to the power source manual for calibration specifications of the ammeter.
+The wire feed speed is calibrated to within ±2%.
+Refer to the power source man-

-B. VOLTS / TRIM DISPLAY AND OUTPUT KNOB
+B. VOLTS / TRIM DISPLAY